loganrath/dwap-main/our-process.md

 6. Wait for your computer to make a sound and alert you that there is an appointment available.
 When this happens, select a time, or configure [Auto Click Auto Fill](/autoclick) to select the time for you.

 # Phantom Appointments
 NOTE: Occasionally there is a phantom appointment that makes the extension alert you.
-In this case you can either wait until the appointment clears out (usually 6:31pm).
+In this case you must wait until the appointment clears out.

 # Now What?
-Now keep your browser window open and when your computer goes bing! you've got approximately 2 seconds to get to that window and choose a time.
+Now keep your browser window open and when your computer goes bing! you've got approximately 2 seconds to get to that window and choose a time if you're not using the [Auto Click Auto Fill](/autoclick) plugin.
 May the odds be ever in your favor!